Jedco Size Guide

 How can I be sure that I order the correct size?

-It is very easy to ensure that you order the properly sized vent the first time, but in order to do so you need to be aware of a few basic rules.
+It is very easy to ensure that you order the properly sized vent the first time.
+If you're looking for a return air grille size chart to pick the right one, you need to be aware of a few basic rules.

 - Air registers & grilles are ordered by the size of the actual duct opening in the wall, floor or ceiling that the vent will fit into or cover, not the overall size of the existing vent cover!

 - If you are ordering a wall return air grille or return air filter grille, please note that these are directional.
 You may order a horizontal grille (blades run in the long direction) or a vertical grille (blades run in the short direction).
 You must order by the duct opening size WIDTH X HEIGHT.
 This is critical if the grille is on the wall.
 It is generally not important for a ceiling application but you may have a preference for cosmetic reasons.

 |*If the hole size is 30 wide by 10 tall,

 |*If the hole size is 12 wide by 24 tall,